 This beautiful lilac silver hair has a glazed purple ombre hair finish that’s one to take note of!
-Styling such shades of lilac hair with waves complements the blend of color and the lilac ombre hair shines gorgeously under the light.
+Styling such a shade of silver lilac hair tone with waves complements the blend of color, and the lilac ombre hair shines gorgeously under the light.

 Such short lilac hair shows a lot of charisma and confidence.
 Blow-dry the hair to create that undone, textured style and match the color’s sassiness.

-This is the best lilac hair dye that has a light but loud violet shade that benefits women with a fair skin tone.
+This is the best lilac hair dye with a light but loud violet shade that benefits women with a fair skin tone.
 With its gorgeous tones, you’ll love this as your permanent hair dye.

 A glamorous icy blonde lob cut with hints of a lilac purple hair color is a total head-turner!
-Pair these smokey and faded lilac strands with side bangs for a face-framing effect.
+Pair these smokey, faded lilac strands with side bangs for a face-framing effect.

 The combo of grey and lilac with some shadow roots creates a dimensional grey lilac hair color.
 Achieve a better result with light curls or a soft wavy texture.

-This lilac grey hair trend benefits women with a lighter or olive skin tone the most.
+This lilac grey hair trend most benefits women with a lighter or olive skin tone.

 A lovely lavender and lilac blend on long hair adds a cool and creamy brightness.
 Jazz it up with subtle beachy waves, and the texture will accent the lavender hair color’s dimension.

-To keep the locks’ glossy, weekly hydrating masks and conditioning treatments are essentials.
-Now, this is a great sign and reason why you need to color your hair lilac!
+Weekly hydrating masks and conditioning treatments are essential to keep the locks glossy.
+This is a great sign and reason to color your hair lilac!